Liberals Verses Statist "Liberals"

 Mr. Chamberlin is a skilled observer and reporter of economic and political conditions at home and abroad.
 He has written a number of books, has lectured widely, and is a contributor to The Wall Street Journal and many nationally known magazines.

-How very different would be the atmosphere of a convention of the Americans for Democratic Action or any group that would call itself liberal in the
+How very different would be the atmosphere of a convention of the Americans for Democratic Action or any group that would call itself liberal in the United States.
+Here all the emphasis would be on having the state act as a rescue operator for everything from delinquent youths to worked-out mines, on government as the proper agency for relieving communities, families, individuals of their obligations, and taxpayers of an ever larger slice of their hard-earned incomes.

 "The Liberals went far beyond the spending and social welfare proposals of the Democratic Administration of Governor Harriman.
 They outlined in 21,000 words a vast expansion of state spending and activity to meet 'the urgency of the times.'